sunpy/ndcube/docs/data_classes.rst

   >>> my_cube1 = NDCube(data1, input_wcs)
   >>> my_cube2 = NDCube(data2, input_wcs)

 Creating an `~ndcube.NDCubeSequence` is simply a case of providing the list of `~ndcube.NDCube` objects to the `~ndcube.NDCubeSequence` class.
-We also have the option to provide some sequence-level metadata.
+We also have the option of providing some sequence-level metadata.
+This is in addition to anything located in the ``.meta`` objects of the NDCubes.

 .. code-block:: python